alighorbani1381/SpeakSpaceScraper/README.md

 https://spacespeak.com/Users/28128/Messages

-when you changed number from this url you can saw another user and then you can saw sended message from this user.
+when you changed number from this url you can saw another user and it's sended message from this user.

 I found searchbox in the top menu of this web site and